JoFrhwld/FAVE/FAVE-extract/README.md

 Installing FAVE-extract on Windows requires a few extra steps.

-First, the rpy2 library can be installed from this site: http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2 Select the version that is the same as your Python and R installations - all three need to be 32-bit or all three need to be 64-bit for rpy2 to work.
+First, the rpy2 library can be installed from this site: http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2 Select a version that is the same version as your Python installation (probably 2.7) and the same architecture as your Python and R installations.
+All three need to be 32-bit or all three need to be 64-bit for rpy2 to work.

 Second, two user environment variables need to be added.
 In Windows 7, this can be done through Control Panel -> System -> Advanced System Settings, then select the Advanced tab, then click on Environment Variables in the bottom right.
 Select "New" under "User variables" at the top, then create a variable named R\_HOME that contains the path to your R installation (for example: C:\Program Files\R\R-2.15.3\ ), and a second variable named R\_USER that contains your Windows username.